Patricia Laffan

 Patricia Alice Laffan (19 March 1919 – 10 March 2014) was an English stage, film, television and radio actress, and also, after her retirement from acting, an international fashion impresario.
-She was five feet, six inches tall, with dark reddish-brown hair and green eyes.
 She is best known for her film roles as the Empress Poppaea in Quo Vadis (1951) and the alien Nyah in Devil Girl from Mars (1954).
 Her biography, Devil Girl Remembered, was written by Andrew Ross in 2021.

 Early life

 Patricia Laffan was the daughter of Irish-born Arthur Charles Laffan (1870–1948) and London-born Elvira Alice Vitali (1896–1979).
 She described her father as 'a successful rubber planter in Malaya'.
 Her parents returned to the British Isles shortly before the birth of their daughter in London.
 On seeing the MGM film The Broadway Melody (1929) at the age of ten, Patricia decided she wanted to act.
 She was educated at schools in Folkestone, Kent, and at the Institut Français in London.
 At the Webber-Douglas Dramatic School she studied acting.
 She also studied dancing at the De Vos Ballet School.